We really want to live like Blair Eadie. Or at least photograph as well.More

 Not a member?
 Register Now

 As Portland's popularity as a vacation destination has increased, so have its options for overnight visitors.
 Though several large hotels—geared toward high-tech, amenity-obsessed guests—have been built in the Old Port, they have in no way diminished the success of smaller, more intimate lodgings.
 Inns and B&Bs have taken up residence throughout the West End, often giving new life to the

-grand mansions of Portland's wealthy 19th-century businessmen.
-For the least expensive accommodations, investigate the chain hotels near the Interstate and the airport.
+grand mansions of Portland's wealthy 19th-century merchants.
+For the least expensive accommodations, you'll find chain hotels near the interstate and the airport.

-Expect to pay from about $150 a night for a pleasant room (often with complimentary breakfast) within walking distance of the Old Port during high season, and more than $400 for the most luxurious of suites.
-In the height of the summer season many places are booked; make reservations well in advance, and ask about off-season specials.
+Expect to pay at least $150 or so per night for a pleasant room (often with complimentary breakfast) within walking distance of the Old Port during high season, and more than $400 for the most luxurious of suites.
+At the height of summer, many places are booked; make reservations well in advance, and ask about off-season specials.